sassoftware/sas-container-recipes/docs/wiki/Appendix:-Under-the-Hood.md

 **Overview**

 This runs Cloud Analytic Services (CAS).
 This image can be run as the controller or a worker.
 This will support Symmetric Multi Processing (SMP) and Massive Parallel Processing (MPP).
 By setting environment variables it will define how the image runs, controller or worker.
+This image is used in the cas and cas-worker deployment manifests.

 **Details**